 There are gamblers that try to abuse the bonuses offered by online casinos, also known under several names, like bonus whoring, casino whoring, bonus abusing and several others.
-The aim of bonus abusers is (of course) to make money and, believe it or not, many of them were and are still successful, although this practise is getting harder and harder to succeed.
+The aim of bonus abusers is (of course) to make cash and, believe it or not, many of them were and are still successful, although this practise is getting harder and harder to succeed.
 Ninety percent of casino complaints are about bonus issues and often involves deliberately or unknowingly abusing the bonuses.
-In the case of fanatic bonus hunters, you can no doubt assume that they consciously make an attempt to redeem (unallowed) bonuses and thus earn money.
+In the case of fanatic bonus hunters, you can no doubt assume that they consciously make an attempt to redeem (unallowed) bonuses and thus earn cash.
 Can you do it, too?
 Is it legal?
 Yes, it is legal, so the wording 'bonus abuse' is not quite correct: the only thing a player does is trying to make a profit and that is just why there are (online) casinos.
 So, what is it all about?

-The point here is that there are players who use certain casino games to clear the bonus to play the money around faster without losing.
+The point here is that there are players who use certain casino games to clear the bonus to play the cash around faster without losing.
 This usually happened with Roulette and Poker.
 To prevent this, nowadays you can no longer use these games to clear the bonus or only a small percentage of the bet that is taken into account is taken.
 Tips to prevent you from being seen as a bonus abuser because it would of course be very annoying if you are seen as an abuser by the online casino while that was not your intention at all.
 To prevent this, we have prepared a number of tips for you so that you will not be faced with surprises:

 Bonus hunting reached its peak between before circa 2005, the time that online casinos stopped at offering high bonuses with low wagering requirements (WR) and no restrictions on allowed games.
 Bonus hunters before that time were able to exploit the positive expected value of a bonus when played on a certain game.
 The bonus hunting strategy was as follows: play very, very much small bets until you meet the wagering requirements.
 But in the end the casinos did notice and over time have implemented some countermeasures.
 Most of these are now found in bonus terms and conditions, such as: